nakDS/nakds/BACKLOG.md

 - Add gallery with srcset for different sizes
 - Add flex system
 - Add responsive video
-- Add gradients to backgrounds
+- Add gradients to backgrounds.
+Create nakDS gradients
 - Add different types of navigation
 - visuals Call to actions.
 Some resources
 - Make the badge more visual